 - What tests show if there’s a growth deficiency?

-- What can we do about a possible growth deficiency?
+- What can I do about a possible growth deficiency?

 - What treatments are available?